-You'll be hard-pressed to find warmer, friendlier service this side of the city than at The Hussar Grill in Morningside Shopping Centre and the atmosphere and personal attention is perfectly suited to both family gatherings and business meetings.
+You'll find warm and friendly service at The Hussar Grill in Morningside Shopping Centre and the atmosphere and personal attention is perfectly suited to both family gatherings and business meetings.
 While it may be at the mall there's plenty of breezy seating on the huge open terrace, a choice spot to sit and enjoy the famous steaks from one of South African oldest and most established grillhouse chains.

 Enter the doorway into a courtyard area with overhanging lights, plenty of lush greenery, and cosy seating nooks and you'll be transported to a quirky Latin-inspired hideaway complete with signature Talavera tiles, a wall of nichos altar boxes, and vibrantly coloured furniture and artefacts.
 It's an Instagrammers dream.
 We are great fans of Razor Charlie's Mexican-inspired menu of breakfast dishes which includes their breakfast burrito and huevos a la mexicana (scrambled eggs, tomato and chilli) and tasty nacho bowls.
 For the more hungry the mains, served from 11:30, include a chimichurri stripped rump steak and a range of quesadillas, chicken or steak tacos.